veronikagregorec/nikel-painting/README.md

 ![](screenshot/reference.png)

 Image example with modal and image description.
-Click on the modal (black background) and the gallery will appear again.
+Click on the modal (black background) and the gallery will be appeared again.

 ![](screenshot/slika.png)